kudos-txt/kudos.txt/README.md

 ## Requirements

-A Text Editor is helpful, but not needed.
+A Text Editor is helpful.

 ## Installation